optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 Passing just lists of algorithm names is deprecated.
 Passing dicts as optimize options is also deprecated.
 Most use-cases will be covered by passing dictionaries of configured Algorithms as optimize options.
-Actually using the fully power of passing `OptimizeOptions` will be rarely needed.
+Actually using the full power of passing `OptimizeOptions` will be rarely needed.

 The return type of `run_benchmark` will be `dict[tuple[str], BenchmarkResult]`